 Classification: Sporting Group

-Origin of the American Water Spaniel.
+Origin of the American Water Spaniel

-While the true origin of this breed is a bit “murky” most belive that these guys are probably a descendant of the now non-existent English Water Spaniel or the Irish Water Spaniel.
+While the true origin of this breed is a bit “murky,” most believe these guys are probably descendants of the now non-existent English Water Spaniel or the Irish Water Spaniel.
+And just as the English migrated to America, so did their dogs.
+First to the east coast, then all across America as the significant expansion westward was in full steam!

 It was during this time that…